Develop

 General Best Practices

-Use built-in intents, entities, and traits to help you bootstrap the voice app experience in your app.
+• Use built-in intents, entities, and traits to help you bootstrap the voice app experience in your app.
 These built-in NLP (Natural Language Processing) options are prebuilt and already trained, so they can make your app development faster and easier.
-For more information, see Built-In NLP.
+For more information, see Built-in entities in the Wit.ai documentation.

 Improving Your Results